 We can think of at least two factors that might explain the lack of independence between arousal and valence.
 A first explanation is based on the differences between instructions in the rating task.
 For reasons of consistency with other rating procedures in Verheyen et al. (2012) 7-point rating scales were used, in contrast with studies that used a Manikin rating scale (e.g., Bradley & Lang, 1994).
 Second, our adjective categories cover a wide variety of properties instead of focusing on emotion words only.

-Figure Captions
+Table 1

-Figure 1.
-Property fitting for Valence and Intensity (cfr.
-General Discussion) for (a) the categories description of a mood (showing the first two dimension with K = 4 and stress = 0.069) and (b) description of a character trait (showing the first two dimensions, with K = 5 and stress = 0.087).
-Larger crosses indicate more typical adjectives.
+Token, type, idiosyncratic types ( f = 1), Mean M, standard deviation SD and skewness S of the generation frequency results for 22 adjective categories.